ncatlab/nlab-content/pages/2/1/0/5/5012/content.md

 On sensitivity of mathematics in law

-* Leila Schneps, Coralie Colmez, _Math on trial: how numbers get used and abused in the courtroom?_, New York: Basic Books, ISBN 978-0465032921 wikipedia:[Math on Trial](https://en.wikipedia.org/wiki/Math_on_Trial)
+* Leila Schneps, Coralie Colmez, _Math on trial: how numbers get used and abused in the courtroom_, New York: Basic Books (2013) &lbrack;[ISBN:978-0465032921](https://www.basicbooks.com/titles/leila-schneps/math-on-trial/9780465032921), [Wikipedia entry](https://en.wikipedia.org/wiki/Math_on_Trial)&rbrack;

 On [[Hodge theory]]: